 - Tracks people’s actions while they’re there

-- And gives advertisers the ability to target them on Facebook properties
+- Gives advertisers the ability to target them on Facebook properties

 How Does the Facebook Pixel Work?

 We’re going to get technical for a minute here.
 It won’t be painful – there will be lots of pictures and not a lot of jargon.
-But if you want to skip ahead to How Do You Install the Facebook Pixel or How Do You Target People With the Facebook Pixel, no hard feelings.
+But if you want to skip ahead to How to Install Facebook Pixel or How Do You Target People With the Facebook Pixel, no hard feelings.

 We’re going to visit two stores today.
-The first, as you already saw, is Esprit.
+The first is Esprit.
 The other is Nike.
 There is nothing unusual about these stores; they are simply being used to represent ecommerce in general.
 To be sure, neither Esprit nor Nike are doing anything unusual or sinister with their tracking and advertising.
+They’re just clothing stores going about their business and using Facebook pixel tracking to reach frequent visitors.

-And here, again, is all the Facebook-related code spinning in the background:
+And here is all the Facebook-related code spinning in the background:

 The Facebook Pixel will know when we add the sweater to our cart: